mpatric/mp3agic/readme.md

 ## How to use it

 Some sample code follows for performing common operations; it is not an exhaustive list of all the functionality.
-More can be learned from looking at the javadocs, and at the code itself or at the included command-line applications in the com.mpatric.mp3agic.app package.
+More can be learned from looking at the javadocs and at the code itself, or at the examples in [mp3agic-examples](https://github.com/mpatric/mp3agic-examples "mp3agic-examples").

 ### Opening an mp3 file